 MORE Good News on this Day:

-- The Pact of Paris went into effect as an international treaty “providing for the renunciation of war as an instrument of national policy” (62 nations ultimately signed the Kellogg-Briand Pact – named for the French and American politicians who drafted the pact, which heavily influenced later international law (1929)
+- The Pact of Paris went into effect as an international treaty “providing for the renunciation of war as an instrument of national policy” — 62 nations ultimately signed the Kellogg-Briand Pact – named for the French and American politicians who drafted the pact that heavily influenced later international law (1929)

 - U.S. President Richard Nixon was ordered by the Supreme Court to turn over subpoenaed White House tape recordings to the Watergate prosecutor (1974)